Daniel-KM/Omeka-S-module-Log/README.md

 [Sentry] is an error tracking service.
 It should be installed in a particular way, following these steps, from the root of Omeka S:

+- Sentry requires the library `php-curl`, that should be enabled on the server.
 - Sentry should be installed via composer in the root of Omeka, with platform php = 7.0 instead of platform php = 5.6, so update it in `composer.json`.
 If not, an old version of Sentry will be used, that doesn't work with other